lewisndambiri/lewisndambiri.github.io/projects/retail-analytics-sql/README.md

 - Segments customers using RFM and cohort analysis to enable targeted retention
 - Measures performance against operational targets (e.g., sales KPIs)
 - The result: a data-driven foundation for proactive optimization - turning daily transactions into strategic advantage.

-This statement:

-- Starts with a real pain point (lack of visibility → poor decisions)
-- Positions your project as the solution (end-to-end pipeline)
-- Highlights business outcomes (optimization, retention, efficiency)
-- Aligns with your Industrial Engineering focus on systems and decision quality

 ---
 ### From Python ETL → PostgreSQL → Advanced SQL → Power BI